16-cell: Helical construction

+Because there are three pairs of completely orthogonal great squares, there are three congruent ways to compose a 16-cell from two eight-cell rings.
+The 16-cell contains three left-right pairs of eight-cell rings in different orientations, with each cell ring containing its axial isocline.
+Each left-right pair of isoclines is the track of a left-right pair of distinct isoclinic rotations: the rotations in one pair of completely orthogonal invariant planes of rotation.
+At each vertex, there are three great squares and six octagram isoclines that cross at the vertex and share a 16-cell axis chord.

 As a configuration

 This configuration matrix represents the 16-cell.
 The rows and columns correspond to vertices, edges, faces, and cells.
 The diagonal numbers say how many of each element occur in the whole 16-cell.
 The nondiagonal numbers say how many of the column's element occur in or at the row's element.